Healthdirect Free Australian health advice you can count on.

 The best way to prevent malnutrition is to spot signs early on.
 If you are worried about a loved one, watch for weight loss (noting how their clothes fit), watch them eat, and be on the alert if they develop problems with their teeth or have a fall.

-You can encourage someone to eat by making it a social event, adding herbs and spices to bland food and by helping them to do some exercise to boost their appetite.
-If the cost of food is an issue, you could consider drawing up a budget, buying food on sale, or splitting the cost of bulk purchases with a friend or neighbour.
+If the cost of food is an issue, you could consider helping them draw up a budget, buying food on sale, or splitting the cost of bulk purchases with a friend or neighbour.
+Read more on how to eat healthily on a budget.

 What are the complications of malnutrition?

-Elderly people with malnutrition may not be able to look after themselves at home.
+Older people with malnutrition may not be able to look after themselves at home.
 They can develop sarcopenia, which means they lose muscle mass and strength.
 Malnutrition weakens the immune system and makes it more difficult for wounds to heal.
 Often, people with malnutrition lose their appetite, making the problem worse.

 Resources and support